markprodehl/Online-Offline-Budget-Tracker/README.md

  # Usage

- The budget tracker is an easy use application that helps users keep track of their spending.
-The biggest benefit is that it works without an internet connection.
-It does this by caching transactions locally.
+ The budget tracker is an easy use application that helps users track of their spending.
+What sets it apart is that it can function without an internet connection.
+This is achieved by caching transactions locally.
 The stored transactions automatically upload as soon as an internet connection becomes available.

  # License